EIA's Latest STEO: Lowered U.S. Oil Production For 2017 - Again

 For a chart depiction of this, see below:

 For September, the EIA has a preliminary estimate of 9.3 million b/d.
-But viewing the one-month lag production figure, we find that the EIA usually overstates production by 100k b/d, and our estimate is for 9.25 million b/d in September.
+But viewing the one-month lag production figure, we find that the EIA usually overstates production by 100k b/d and our estimate is for 9.25 million b/d in September.

 But as you can see in the chart above, August monthly production will diverge some 300k b/d to the weekly production estimate of 9.353 million b/d.
 While most market participants are now aware of this trend, it's still funny to see EIA forecasting 9.69 million b/d to exit December 2017.